melvidoni/resume/content/publication/2023-rtaxonomy.md

 ---
 abstract: "Software documentation is often neglected, impacting maintenance and reuse and leading to technical issues.
 In particular, when working with scientific software, such issues in the documentation pose a risk to producing reliable scientific results as they may cause improper or incorrect use of the software.
 R is a popular programming language for scientific software with a prolific package-based ecosystem, where users contribute packages (i.e., libraries).
 R packages are intended to be reused, and their users rely extensively on the available documentation.
-Thus, understanding what information developers provide in their packages' documentation (generally, through a system known as Roxygen, based on Javadoc) is essential to contribute to it.
+Thus, understanding what information developers provide in their packages’ documentation (generally, through a system known as Roxygen, based on Javadoc) is essential to contribute to it.
 This study mined 379 GitHub repositories of R packages and analysed a sample to develop a taxonomy of natural language descriptions used in Roxygen documentation.
 This was done through hybrid card sorting, which included two experienced R developers.
 The resulting taxonomy covers parameters, returns, and descriptions, providing a baseline for further studies.
 Our taxonomy is the first of its kind for R. Based on previous studies in pure object-oriented languages, our taxonomy could be extensible to other dynamically-typed languages used in scientific programming."